 While the Pegan Diet may yield short-term weight loss benefits, its lack of extensive scientific validation raises concerns about its long-term sustainability.
 Nutritionists like Aline Petrilli suggest viewing it as a specific-purpose diet for temporary goals rather than a lifelong strategy.

-- Fruits (especially those with low glycemic index, such as red ones)
+- Fruits (especially those with a low glycemic index)

 - Fish and seafood

-- Foods rich in unsaturated fats (avocado, olive oil, chestnuts in general)
+- Foods rich in unsaturated fats (avocado, olive oil, nuts)